-From January 1, 2012 the Profit Sharing Incentive Plan based on the value added method has been replaced by the incentive based on share allowance as the long-term incentive for the members of the Board of Directors.
-Shares are granted first from 2013.
+From January 1, 2012 the incentive based on share allowance serves as long-term incentive for the members of the Board of Directors.

-The aim of the new share based incentive is to ensure the interest of the long-term stock price growth and maintain motivation in addition to the dividend payment for which 1 year retention obligation (restraint on alienation) has been also determined for 2/3 of the shares (the retention obligation terminates at the date of the expiration of the mandate).
+The aim of the new share based incentive is to ensure the interest in long-term stock price growth and to maintain motivation related to the dividend payment ensuring which a 1 year retention obligation (restraint on alienation) has been also determined for 2/3 of the shares (the retention obligation terminates at the date of the expiration of the mandate).